TOWN OF CONSTANTIA – REVITALIZATION PROGRAM

 Warning - very large file (Abobe Acrobat file; 739 pages; 1375 K; opens in new window)

-The minutes of the town board meetings through the Tuesday, March 17, 2015 town board meeting have been posted to the Documents page.
+The minutes of the town board meetings for August 2015 have been posted to the Documents page.

 The Annual Financial Report for the fiscal year ending December 31, 2014 for the Town of Constantia was filed with the New York State Comptroller’s Office as required by law on March 4, 2015.
 This document can be reviewed during regular business hours in the Town Clerk’s Office at the Constantia Town Hall, 14 Frederick Street, Constantia.